iti-ict/wakamiti/installation.md

 sudo ./update-local-launcher.sh
 ```

-Being the Kukumo packages installed locally, you must configure your
+Being the Wakamiti packages installed locally, you must configure your
 test execution setting the local repository in the `kukumo.yaml` file:

 ```yaml